 Everyone who has worked or lived in Sweden will receive a general pension, but how much money you get depends on how much you have paid in taxes.
 The pension is based on one’s income.
 However, income is not only wages.
 For example, unemployment benefit, sickness or activity benefit, sickness compensation and parental benefit also counts as income.

 Many people who were diagnosed with HIV before 1996 when the effective HIV treatment came, received sickness compensation (formerly known as ”early retirement”).
 Sickness compensation counts as income and is therefore pensionable*, but many people experience the pension as insufficient.
 Persons receiving a low pension can apply for additional housing allowance and elderly support.

 If you have had little or no income in Sweden, you will receive a low income-based pension, or none at all.
 However, you may be entitled to ”guarantee pension” (”garantipension”).
 In order to be entitled to a guarantee pension, you must have lived in Sweden for at least three years.
 In order to get a full guarantee pension, you must have lived in Sweden for at least 40 years.

 The Knowledge network for women living with HIV organized a seminar on the subject of pensions and rights in September 2017.
 You can read more about what was brought up and discussed during the seminar here.

 - You are entitled to start claiming your pension from the age of 61.

-- General pension is based on your income, such as salary, different forms of compensations, allowances and benefits.
+- The general pension is based on your income, such as salary, different compensations, allowances and benefits.

 - If you have a low pension, you can apply for extra allowance and support.